xyxj1024/xyxj1024.github.io/_posts/2023-02-06-cgroups-forkbomb.md

 <!-- excerpt-end -->

+## Table of Contents
+{:.no_toc}
+* TOC
+{:toc}

+## A Brief Introduction to Control Groups

 The Linux kernel makes use of a resource management feature called "control groups" (`cgroups`) to apply limits on the amount of system resources a process (or group of processes) can acquire. `cgroups` form a tree structure and every process in the system belongs to one and only one `cgroup`.
 All threads of a process belong to the same `cgroup`.

-The `cgroups` feature consists of several subsystems (or *resource controllers*), each of which is responsible for a particular resource type, such as CPUs, memory, I/O, or networks. `cgroups` provide an API (via a pseudo-filesystem) through which users can get and set parameters and limits associated with its subsystems.
-All controller behaviors are **hierarchical** &mdash; if a controller is enabled on a `cgroup`, it affects all processes which belong to the `cgroups` consisting the inclusive sub-hierarchy of the `cgroup`.
+The `cgroups` architecture consists of several subsystems (or *resource controllers*), each of which is responsible for a particular resource type, such as CPUs, memory, I/O, or networks. `cgroups` provide an API (via a pseudo-filesystem) through which users can get and set parameters and limits associated with its subsystems.
+All controller behaviors are *hierarchical* &mdash; if a controller is enabled on a `cgroup`, it affects all processes which belong to the `cgroups` consisting the inclusive sub-hierarchy of the `cgroup`.

 There are two versions of `cgroups` in Linux: [`cgroup v1`](https://docs.kernel.org/admin-guide/cgroup-v1/index.html#cgroup-v1) and [`cgroup v2`](https://docs.kernel.org/admin-guide/cgroup-v2.html). `cgroup v2` is the new generation of the `cgroup` API.
 Some Linux distributions still use `cgroup v1` by default.
 Since we cannot simultaneously use a resource controller in both version one and two, we need to reboot the system if the following command shows a value greater than $$1$$: